AhmadAbuZeid1997/reading-notes/class-03/read-03.md

 | border-radius | property defines the radius of the element's corners |

 # Arrays
-* We can assign row of values to one variable by assign values between brackets seperated by comma for example var x=['ahmad', 'mohammad', 'Abu Zeid']
+* We can assign row of values to one variable by assign values between brackets separated by comma for example var x=['ahmad', 'mohammad', 'Abu Zeid']
 # Condition & Loop Statement
-* **If statement** condition statement that take two possible reaction acording to logical value If (condition) {
+* **If statement** condition statement that take two possible reaction according to logical value If (condition) {
     action to do if true
 }else {
     action to do if fulse
 }
- * **Switch** statement take specific action acording to value received switch (leveel){
+ * **Switch** statement take specific action according to value received switch (leveel){
      case 'one';
      action to do